EvaSoukar/e2e-QA-bootcamp/README.md

 ### Running the tests

-You can run the tests by runing the following command in your terminal:
+1. You can run all the tests by runing the following command in your terminal:
     `yarn test`

+2. You can run the search scenario by running
+   `yarn test "@search"`

+3. You can run the logo scenario by running
+   `yarn test "@logo"`